- Head of Department

 Bryan Radley is Lecturer in Modern Literature and the Department’s Admissions Tutor.
 His research interests focus on humour, Irish literature, and modern and contemporary fiction.
 He teaches widely across the curriculum, with an emphasis on American, British, and Irish writing from 1900 to the present.

 Jane Raisch is a Lecturer in Renaissance Literature.
 Her research focuses on the influence of classical antiquity, especially ancient Greek, on Renaissance fiction and she is particularly interested in books as objects and the history of early print.
 She teaches courses on medieval and Renaissance literature, on ‘being lost’, and is currently fascinated by the history of games.

 Anna Reynolds is an Associate Lecturer and the First Year Coordinator.
 She specialises in the history of paper, the book, and waste.
-She teaches widely on medieval and early modern literature and on the reception of classical texts.
+She teaches widely on medieval and early modern literature, theatre, and on the reception of classical texts.
 She is currently writing a book on the metaphorical and material use of waste paper in early modern England.

 Hannah Roche is Lecturer in Twentieth-Century Literature and Culture.
 She teaches modules on queer literature and cultural history, modernist fiction and poetry, and creative writing.
 Hannah has published on writers including Gertrude Stein, Radclyffe Hall, Djuna Barnes, Amy Lowell, and D. H. Lawrence.